pschou/psudo/README.md

   -A    Disable SSH agent forwarding
   -H string
-        List of hosts defined in a quoted string "host1, host2" -c string
+        List of hosts defined in a quoted string "host1, host2" -b    Batch mode, disable prompt after prechecks are done if everything passes -bb
+        Same as batch mode but continue with only passing hosts -c string
         If present, then commands are read from string.
 Being that this is quoted, it allows globbing.
         If there are arguments after the string, they are assigned to the positional parameters,